NYC rock band Killcode kicks off beer garden concert series at Border Bar in Pittston on June 9

 “With a booming voice reminiscent of Adele, yet a songwriting sensibility that’s tougher and wiser than many out there, Baker’s rough-and-tumble blues mantra sizzles when you throw in her jazzy sound,” Pure Volume wrote.
 “With its deep, bluesy quality, her voice is both soulful and powerful,” the Examiner added.

 See a full schedule of Camp Rattler events at the Border Bar here.
 See photos from a local Kaleigh Baker show back in 2014 here and watch a video of her performing for the “In the Office” series here.
-Watch James Callahan and Royal Hell talk about the Killcode show and the history as well as the future of Camp Rattler in Episode 61 of the NEPA Scene Podcast:
+Watch James Callahan and Royal Hell talk about the Killcode show and their history in the music scene as well as the future of Camp Rattler in Episode 61 of the NEPA Scene Podcast: